 The sedative part is the bit that means you will probably fall asleep when your head hits the pillow, which sounds great, right?
 Unfortunately, despite getting to sleep quicker, you might find yourself waking up suddenly in the middle of the night as the alcohol leaves your system.

-“All the alcohol you’ve drunk in the evening has usually gone from your body about halfway through the night, then there tends to be a rebound effect where you are more awake in the second half of the night;” said Dr. Kirstie Anderson, sleep specialist and co-founder of Sleepstation.
+“All the alcohol you’ve drunk in the evening has usually gone from your body about halfway through the night, then there tends to be a rebound effect where you are more awake in the second half of the night;” Dr. Kirstie Anderson, co-founder of Sleepstation.

 Cutting down or not drinking at all will definitely help to improve your sleep.
 Drinking less alcohol will allow your brain to spend more time in deep sleep, and you are less likely to wake during the night.

-At Sleepstation we suggest you don’t consume fluids two hours before bedtime, so if you are planning on drinking alcohol it might be best to have a cut off point in mind before you start.
+At Sleepstation we suggest you don’t consume fluids two hours before bedtime, so if you’re planning to drinking alcohol it might be best to have a cut-off point in mind before you start.